 3. Munich Franz Josef Strauss International Airport

-Munich Airport (IATA Code: MUC), officially named Franz Josef Strauss International Flughafen, is considered the best airport in Europe and the third internationally.
+Munich Airport (IATA Code: MUC), officially named Franz Josef Strauss International Airport, is considered the best airport in Europe and the third internationally.

 It is located in Munich, Germany, specifically 28 km northwest of the city center.
 It is he is the base of the Lufthansa airline.
 Within the airport there is a wide range of services, including the Kempinski Hotel Airport Munich and various restaurants and cafes.